 Strategic plans and mission statements commonly are available online, as are technology plans and IT roadmaps, which can give valuable insight into future procurements and the existing IT environment.

 Searching information about awarded contracts — which is often posted publicly on government contracting web pages — also can provide valuable insight into where agencies and institutions already have made significant investments.

 “You need to understand who they’re working with, what their existing landscape looks like and what their plan is going forward,” says Haisler.

 “That’s where you can find opportunities to align yourself to help them accomplish those goals.”

 These are outside forces like technology trends and best practices that will impact the way jurisdictions use technology to address their challenges.
 Vendors can provide huge value by mapping these big picture trends to the specific needs of their customers.

 “When I was in the public sector, one of the most significant partnerships I had was with my industry contacts who would help me think through really complicated issues,” says Ray.
 “They could tell me how districts like mine were approaching similar challenges.
 That’s incredibly helpful.”
 Ray also valued vendors that could show her solutions from other markets that might be relevant to her needs.
 “For example,” she said, “they might bring me ideas from working with emergency management customers that could help me with campus security.”

 Successful companies combine specific knowledge of a prospect’s foundational elements and internal variables with this broader market expertise to become indispensable to government customers.

 “This is where you take what’s happening in the market and craft it with a point of view around your product or service,” says Haisler.
 “You speak the language of government by combining these elements into a concise and uniquely relevant message to your prospect.”

-Featuring Dustin Haisler, Chief Innovation Officer, e.Republic; Joe Morris, Vice President of Research, e.Republic, WATCH NOW.
+Featuring Dustin Haisler, Chief Innovation Officer, e.Republic; Joe Morris, Vice President of Research, e.Republic.